Haml Changelog

 from the command line.

-flag that causes it to spit out
+It also takes a --debug flag that causes it to spit out

 the Ruby code that Haml generates from the template.